Section 323.69 | Complaint for foreclosure - dismissal by board.

 (a) The party fails to appear at any hearing after being served with notice of the summons and complaint by certified or ordinary mail.

-(b) For a party upon whom notice of summons and complaint is required by publication as provided under section 5721.18 of the Revised Code and has been considered served pursuant to that section, the party fails to appear, move, or plead to the complaint within twenty-eight days after service by publication is completed.
+(b) For a party upon whom notice of summons and complaint is required by publication as provided under section 5721.18 of the Revised Code and has been considered complete pursuant to that section, the party fails to appear, move, or plead to the complaint within twenty-eight days after service by publication is considered complete.

 (2) If a party is deemed to be in default pursuant to division (D)(1) of this section, no further service of any subsequent pleadings, papers, or proceedings is required on the party by the court or any other party.